-• The European Commission and agencies should support further research into EDCs in alignment with the proposed revision to the EU strategy on EDCs, specifically including the research areas identified by the Endocrine Society's Second Scientific Statement on EDCs.
+The European Commission and agencies should support further research into EDCs in alignment with the proposed revision to the EU strategy on EDCs, specifically including the research areas identified by the Endocrine Society's Second Scientific Statement on EDCs.
 These and other research areas are provided in the appendix following this statement.

-Appendix^{xxv}: Recommendations for Additional Research
+Appendix xxiv: Recommendations for Additional Research

-- Mechanistic studies of EDC actions on nuclear hormone receptors need to be extended beyond ERs, AR, PR, GR, ThR, and PPARs to the aryl hydrocarbon receptor (AhR), other nuclear hormone superfamily members and to membrane steroid hormone receptors. - Investigate EDC effects on enzymes involved in steroidogenesis, hormone metabolism, and protein processing in humans and animal models. - EDC interference with local and tissue-specific activation/inactivation of hormones, precursors of hormones, and hormone transport systems across cellular membranes. - Translate research from rodents into nonhuman primates, sheep, and other species; and take advantage of transgenic (especially humanized) animals, keeping in mind the need for a better understanding of hormones and early-life development in humans. - Test additional critical periods beyond prenatal and early postnatal-e.g., adolescence as an additional sensitive developmental window, though aging populations should not be overlooked in testing strategies. - Evaluate EDC outcomes at different life stages-not just adulthood. - Design studies to consider sex and gender differences in response to EDCs. - Support longitudinal and multigenerational studies in animals and humans that evaluate how early-life exposures may result in effects later in life, including in aged/aging populations. - Evaluate and implement emerging and sensitive testing systems (e.g., organoids, spheroids), including high-throughput systems, for hazard assessment, screening, and prioritization. - In humans, consider genetic diversity and population differences in exposures and outcomes.
-This should include racial, ethnic, socioeconomic, and geographic variables. - Expand research to emerging categories of EDCs (e.g., PFAS) and with the aim of investigating mixture effects and environmentally-relevant concentration levels.
-The team science approach, including teams of basic, translational, and clinical scientists; epidemiologists; health care providers; and public health professionals, needs to be a priority for future research and funding. - Study the contribution of EDCs to reproductive health issues in males and females, including effects on fertility status e.g., declining sperm count, and infertility. - Better understanding of cumulative and synergistic effects of EDCs; storage of EDCs in the body and effects of exercise and weight loss on EDC storage; accumulation of EDCs in recycled products and exposure via new pathways such as nanoplastic particles.
+- Mechanistic studies of EDC actions on nuclear hormone receptors need to be extended beyond ERs, AR, PR, GR, ThR, and PPARs to the aryl hydrocarbon receptor (AhR), other nuclear hormone superfamily members and to membrane steroid hormone receptors. - Investigate EDC effects on enzymes involved in steroidogenesis, hormone metabolism, and protein processing in humans and animal models. - EDC interference with local and tissue-specific activation/inactivation of hormones, precursors of hormones, and hormone transport systems across cellular membranes. - Translate research from rodents into nonhuman primates, sheep, and other species; and take advantage of transgenic (especially humanized) animals, keeping in mind the need for a better understanding of hormones and early-life development in humans. - Test additional critical periods beyond prenatal and early postnatal-e.g., adolescence as an additional sensitive developmental window. - Evaluate EDC outcomes at different life stages-not just adulthood. - Design studies to consider sex and gender differences in response to EDCs. - Perform longitudinal and multigenerational analyses in animals and humans. - Evaluate and implement emerging and sensitive testing systems, including high-throughput systems, for hazard assessment, screening, and prioritization. - In humans, consider genetic diversity and population differences in exposures and outcomes.
+This should include racial, ethnic, socioeconomic, and geographic variables. - Expand research to emerging "EDCs of interest" and to mixtures of low-dose EDCs. - The team science approach, including teams of basic, translational, and clinical scientists; epidemiologists; health care providers; and public health professionals, needs to be a priority for future research and funding. - Study the contribution of EDCs to reproductive health issues, such as declining sperm counts. - Better understanding of cumulative and synergistic effects of EDCs; storage of EDCs in the body and effects of exercise and weight loss on EDC storage; accumulation of EDCs in recycled products.